adamgonzls/100-days-of-code/log.md

 **Today's Progress**:
 1. User Profile JavaScript (120mins)
+2. User Profile content (40mins)

 **Thoughts**
 I continued to build on what I accomplished yesterday and I started to use the data retrieved from the XHR request.
 I currently have user data being writted to the DOM on load.
 Next, I'll need to start writing the code to click through the different users.
+I also spent some time to finish loading the user content.

 **Today's Links:**
 1. [User Profile]https://adamgonzls.github.io/fcc-product-landing/